-Binned amplitude histograms of steady-state PSRs resulting from Poisson 10 Hz stimulation are shown in Figure 3(c).
-The PSRs of the five models are similar but show some variation in mean and variance.
+are similar but show some variation in mean and variance.
 Clearly there is a distribution of amplitudes in each case, which will be contributed to by the variation in ISIs in the stimulus, as well as by stochastic transmitter release.
-Amplitude distribution histograms for the Full model differ depending on the mean stimulation frequency (Fig. 3(d)).
+Amplitude distribution histograms for the Full model differ depending on the mean stimulation frequency (see Figure 3d).
 Mean and variance are reduced at higher frequencies, with a consequent reduction in the entropy of the PSR distribution.
-Hence it is likely that the Full model is capable of transmitting less information at higher mean frequencies.
+Hence, it is likely that the Full model is capable of transmitting less information at higher mean frequencies.